 It brings together leaders in Software Development, IT Operations, QA, InfoSec, and IT Management to collaborate and learn from each other.
 It is both a technical conference and a conference focusing on culture, processes, and structure within organizations.

 We encourage people with technology and business backgrounds to attend, learn and share experiences.

-The 2023 event is our eleventh standing conference, and our second in-person event since our transition to a hybrid in-person / virtual format in 2022.
-The 2022 event garnered close to 400 attendees, both physical and virtual.
+The 2022 event is our tenth standing conference.
+We ran a highly successful virtual event in 2021, and this year will be returning to an in-person format in downtown Boston, with a hybrid experience for remote participants.
 Participant experience is very important to us, and it goes beyond having quality content.
 We expect the speakers to attend talks and participate in the day-of activities during the event, and will hold both physical and virtual breakout activities in order to help bring the community together.

 - Testing and deploying serverless applications

 - Test design and automated testing

 - DevOps in the enterprise, and fields not traditionally seen as “tech”

 We also welcome submissions on perennially popular technical topics from previous DevOpsDays: